sumitNITS/devops-tasks/README.md

 To work with these terraform files, you need to have AWS CLI installed on your machine and you need to get the CLI Access Keys from your AWS account User.
 Then you have to configure AWS from your terminal using the command "aws configure" and after providing the access keys, secret keys, region name, and output format you are ready to work with AWS using these terraform templates present inside the terraform folder.

-To work with these terraform templates save the terraform folder in your machine and cd into it and run the commands below:
+To work with these terraform templates save the terraform folder in your machine, cd into it and run the commands below:

 ```sh
 terraform init